-The battery selector switch is located in the engine compartment.
-The switch feeds the engine and the 12-volt accessory panel.
-12-volt power can be supplied by either battery # 1 or battery # 2 separately or by both batteries simultaneously.
-The selector switch also directs the charging current when the engine is operating.
+There are two (2) batteries controlled by two (2) battery selector switches located in the transom area of the boat.
+The batteries can be charged by either engine separately, or both engines simultaneously.
+One battery switch feeds the starboard engine and the 12-volt accessory panel.
+The other battery switch feeds the port engine.
+Twelve volt power can be supplied by either battery # 1 or battery # 2 separately or by both batteries simultaneously.
+The selector switches also direct the charging current when the engines are operating.